Dhanush-AI-DS/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 /*
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
 ~~~
-Developed by: A.Shyam Kumar
+Developed by: S Dhanush
-RegisterNumber: 212221230098
+RegisterNumber: 212221230020

 module EX01(x,y,A,B,C,D,E,F,G);
 input x,y;